Mountain bike: Suspension

 In the past mountain bikes had a rigid frame and fork.
 In the early 1990s, the first mountain bikes with suspension forks were introduced.
 This made riding on rough terrain easier and less physically stressful.
 The first front suspension forks had about 11/2 to 2 inches (38 to 50 mm) of suspension travel.
 Once suspension was introduced, bikes with front suspension and rigid, non-suspended rear wheels, or "hardtails", became popular nearly overnight.
 While the hardtail design has the benefits of lower cost, less maintenance, and better pedaling efficiency, it is slowly losing popularity due to improvements in full suspension designs.
 Front fork suspensions are now available with 8 in of travel or more (see above under Designs.)

 Many new mountain bikes integrate a "full suspension" design known as dual suspension, meaning that both the front and rear wheel are fitted with a shock absorber in some form as the wheel attaches to the bike.
 This provides a smoother ride as the front and rear wheels can now travel up and down to absorb the force of obstacles striking the tires.
-Dual suspension bikes of a similar quality are considerably more expensive, but this price increase brings an enormous off-road performance upgrade as dual suspension bikes are much faster on downhill and technical/rough sections, than other forms of the mountain bike.
-This is because when the wheel strikes an obstacle its tendency is to bounce up.
-Due to some forward energy being lost in the upward movement some speed is lost.
-Dual suspension bikes solve this problem by absorbing this upward force and transmit it into the shocks of the front and rear wheels, drastically decreasing the translation of forward momentum into useless upward movement.
-Disadvantages of rear suspension are increased weight, increased price, and with some designs, decreased pedaling efficiency, which is especially noticeable when cycling on roads and hard trails.
-At first, early rear suspension designs were overly heavy, and susceptible either to pedaling-induced bobbing or lockout.
+Dual suspension bikes of a similar quality are considerably more expensive, heavier, and less efficient when pedaling, but are much faster on downhill and technical/rough sections than other mountain bikes.
+This is because, when a wheel strikes an obstacle, its tendency is to bounce up; this redirects some forward momentum, resulting in a loss of speed.
+Dual suspension bikes solve this problem by absorbing this upward force and transmitting it into the shocks of the front and rear wheels, drastically decreasing the translation of forward momentum into upward movement.